starvingarden/arch/README.md

 # Description

-- This is a bash script that installs Arch Linux automatically.
+- This is a bash script that installs Arch Linux in UEFI mode automatically.
 - Read the "Details" section below for important information on how the system will be configured.
 - Read the "Usage" section below for important information on how to run the script.